FOX

-Fox Corporation is a media owner spanning broadcast, streaming and advertising platforms.
+FOX is a uS media owner spanning broadcast, streaming, publishing and ad sales.

 Analyst Perspective